transkatgirl/kat-s-bookshelf/README.md

 ## Roadmap

-This collection is a work in progress.
+This collection is a work in progress, and development of this collection is expected to slowly take place over multiple years.

 The release roadmap is listed below:

 - v0.x - Proof of Concept
 	- The collection will start with an initial set of courses: